nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Any lock older than this will be automatically cleaned up.

-If not set this defaults to either 1 hour or the php max_execution_time, whichever is higher.
+If not set this defaults to either 1 hour or the PHP max_execution_time, whichever is higher.

 ::